blackmantram/MathTranslator/README.md

 # MathTranslator
-Prototype for translating LaTeX expressions into written languaje
+Prototype for translating LaTeX expressions into written language